Iran at the 2022 Asian Games

 Iran competed in the 2022 Asian Games in Hangzhou, China from 23 September to 8 October 2023.
 Earlier the event was scheduled to held in September 2022 but due to COVID-19 pandemic cases rising in China the event was postponed and rescheduled to September–October 2023.

+Iran participated at the Games with 289 athletes (211 men and 78 women) in 35 sports.